TalYamin/CouponSystemConsoleApp/README.md

 (3) Follow the attached tutorial to install the plugin: https://www.youtube.com/watch?v=rhT_XXAaRYE
-(4) The connection string and the properties of the database should be correlated Local host, Port : 3301, Database: Test
+(4) The connection string and the properties of the database should be correlated Local host, Port : 3301, Database: CouponManagment

 2. Users and Passwords: